vladyslav-tmf/it-company-task-manager/README.md

 * **Status Monitoring:** Keep track of task statuses (e.g., **_Pending_**, **_Completed_**).
 * **User Authentication:** Login and registration functionality for Workers.
 * **Admin Panel:** Powerful admin panel for advanced managing.
+* **Email Confirmation:** Send a confirmation link to the user's email for account activation.
+* **Localization Support:** Switch the language of the website interface.

 ## System Requirements